 How Does Kybella Work?

-Like CoolScupting, Kybella is a non-surgical treatment, but unlike CoolSculpting, Kybella uses a medical syringe and one to three vials is injected into multiple spots to fully treat unwanted fat.
-Some sites may require more, depending on the size of the treatment area.
-Each session lasts 10 to 20 minutes, with most patients requiring three to six sessions for complete treatment.
+Like CoolScupting, Kybella is a non-surgical treatment, but unlike CoolSculpting, Kybella uses a medical syringe and one to three vials injected into multiple spots to fully treat unwanted fat.
+Some sites may require more, depending on the size of the targeted fat cells.
+Each session lasts 10 to 20 minutes, with most patients requiring three to six treatment sessions for complete effect.

 What is CoolSculpting?

-Coolsculpting works by cryolipolysis, an FDA-approved fat-freezing method that eliminates stubborn fat cells in certain areas of the body with the neck being one of the most common areas treated.
-CoolSculpting freezes fat cells to a specific temperature that destroys it while leaving the surrounding tissue intact and unharmed.
+Coolsculpting works by cryolipolysis, an FDA-approved fat-freezing method that eliminates stubborn fat cells in certain areas of the body, with the neck being one of the most common areas treated.
+CoolSculpting freezes fat cells to a specific temperature that destroys them while leaving the surrounding tissue intact and unharmed.

 How Does CoolSculpting Work?

 Unlike Kybella, CoolSculpting does not involve needles or injections.
 Instead, the cooling device uses paddles to deliver controlled cooling that holds and freezes the part of your body where you want to eliminate fat.
 For the chin, you can expect each CoolSculpting session to last about 45 to 90 minutes, and around 20 to 25% of the fat cells in the targeted area will be destroyed during the treatment.
 The dead cells will be processed and removed naturally through the lymphatic system.

 Kybella vs CoolSculpting: What Areas Can Each Procedure Target?